emirUlken/Zombie-Game-ZombieZomZom-/README.md

 # Zombie-Game-ZombieZomZom-
-This is a 2D multiplayer online game project made purely to test myself.
+This is a 2D multiplayer online game project made purely for entertainment.